MattHondrakis/TidyTuesday/09-27-22/Artists.md

 The variable *location_quotient* shows the proportional difference of artists compared to the national average.
-A quote from TidyTuesday explaining this variable: “or example, an LQ of 1.2 indicates that the state’s labor force in an occupation is 20 percent greater than the occupation’s national labor force share.
+A quote from TidyTuesday explaining this variable: “For example, an LQ of 1.2 indicates that the state’s labor force in an occupation is 20 percent greater than the occupation’s national labor force share.
 An LQ of 0.8 indicates that the state’s labor force in an occupation is 20 percent below the